sycasec/sycasec-blog/blog/content/post/mp3/index.md

 {{< figure src="MP3 writeup-20240501071136899.webp" alt="rate limit error" >}}

-To determine whether this security measure is actually working, we need to test it with other devices.
+To make this even more interesting, we can check if this actually works using other devices.
 Unfortunately, using `flask run` won’t allow other devices to connect to our server, even if we expose port 5000 in our Firewall.
 Although this is [not recommended](https://flask.palletsprojects.com/en/3.0.x/quickstart/#public-server), we can just simply run flask with `flask run --host=0.0.0.0` while still exposing port 5000 in our Firewall.

-With this, we can now test it with other devices.
+I'm using my phone to test this.

 {{< figure src="MP3 writeup-20240501071434864.webp" alt="rate limit error" >}}

-# Conclusion
-*edit or add lang sad diri*
-Notice that much of the exploits stem from not sanitizing user inputs.
-Although this is Web Security 101, popular platforms can still fail to implement this.
-For example, the infamous self-retweeting tweet in 2014 that exploited this vulnerability of TweetDeck using an XSS attack.
+## Emploice Muswashans

+{{< figure src="emploice.png" alt="emploice" >}}

+So what have we learned?

+We learned to clean our inputs.
+And, well, use CSRF tokens.

+Most of the fixes are just sanitization with extra steps.

+Don't be like 2014 TweetDeck that forgot to do this.

 {{< youtube zv0kZKC6GAM>}}

-This cautionary tale teaches us that, although these attacks are almost as old as the internet and the defenses against them have been an industry-standard for a long time, we still need to keep in mind that these vulnerabilities can be introduced into our applications, whether by sheer incompetence or malevolence.
-Thus, testing the systems we build for these vulnerabilities is an essential and unskippable step in ensuring its reliability and security,
+Or that one University portal that still doesn't do this (yes, we're all looking at you).

+Or that other University that just got their employees' salaries leaked.

+{{< figure src="ctu_leaked.png" alt="CTU leak" >}}